 Talk to an Expert About the Rights, Privileges, and Duties of Emancipation

-Whether you would like to become legally emancipated or just have questions about the process, it's often helpful to discuss these issues with a family law attorney.
-A lawyer can help you determine whether you're eligible, provide sound advice on the process, and guide you on how the rights, privileges and responsibilities of emancipation would apply to you.
-Consider speaking with a family law attorney in your area to learn more.
+Whether you want to become legally emancipated or have questions about the process, it's often helpful to discuss these issues with a family law attorney.
+A lawyer can help you determine eligibility and provide sound legal advice.
+They can help you get your emancipation court order.